What’s the best upgrade for your AR-15?

-I’ve shot just about every single one under the sun thanks for industry and media range days.
+I’ve shot just about every single one under the sun thanks to industry and media range days.
 I’ve also bought my fair share of triggers for my amount of lowers.

 These are my favorites for both drop-in and more traditional models…plus single and double-stage too.

-And don’t worry…I’ll include budget and duty-rated triggers for those that aren’t looking for 1.5 lb hair triggers.
+And don’t worry…I’ll include budget and duty-rated triggers for those that aren’t looking for 1.5-pound hair triggers.